Chart Color Schemes

 Kingston was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Kingston has a high level of cultural diversity, with 36.3% of its population born overseas and 29.8% speaking a language other than English at home.
+Kingston's population shows high cultural diversity, with 36.3% born overseas and 29.8% speaking a language other than English at home.
 Christianity is the predominant religion in Kingston, accounting for 47.6% of the population.
-Islam is notably overrepresented in Kingston, comprising 9.0% compared to None% across Greater Brisbane.
+Islam is notably overrepresented, comprising 9.0%, compared to the Greater Brisbane average of 2.0%.

 Frequently Asked Questions - Diversity